curiouschip/learn/content/docs/getting-started/Connecting to External Monitor/_index.md

 You can only have one screen active whilst using Pip.
 By default, this is the built-in LCD and all the images supplied (PipOS and RetroPie) have been set-up by default to work with the LCD.

-To get Pip working with an external monitor, simply replace the **confg.txt** file with one that has been customised for HDMI.
+To get Pip working with an external monitor, simply replace the **config.txt** file with one that has been customised for HDMI.
 Download the required file below, then follow the instructions below to replace the config.txt file.

 [**Download HDMI config**](HDMI.zip)